 DAWN also offers physical activity classes and allows members to utilize its fitness facilities.

 “Putting education and practice in the same space for a wide range of core self-management skills allows us to establish a powerful way for the community to better manage their own health,” Umemba continued.

 DAWN serves an average of 125 members per month.
 Members who qualify for the program have access to professional staff, ranging from certified diabetes educators to fitness trainers.
+Individuals with diabetes can ask anything, ranging from the best exercise routines to finding Trulicity coupons to make their diabetes management more affordable.
 DAWN also offers chronic disease self-management classes and a diabetes prevention program.